coendvrs/nextcloud-and-mysql-in-docker-compose/README.md

 ## Git Installation
 Within our VM we will also be installing Git and going over the basics of working with Git on Gitlab.
 Before we can work with Git and Gitlab we will have to install Git itself.
 This can be done with apt install.
 First update our package list with `$ sudo apt update` and next install Git with `$ sudo apt install git`.
 When the installation has finished we can check this by retrieving the git version with `$ git --version`

 Next we want to make a gitlab account by going to https://gitlab.com/users/sign_up where you can make a gitlab account for free.
+Follow the form on the page where you will have to input your job title, group, project etc.

 ## Adding SSH-Keys to Gitlab
 As soon as you have made an account on gitlab and have logged in we will be going to `settings` of your account.
 In here you will find `SSH Keys` in here we want to add our own public key which can be found on our VM.
 Within our VM we want to show the contents of the .ssh folder on our machine with `$ ls -l ~/.ssh/` If this doesnt contain a set of keys, one with .pub and one with you can make one with `ssh-keygen -t ed25519`.